sigp/lighthouse/book/src/installation-binaries.md

     tar -xvf lighthouse-v4.0.1-x86_64-unknown-linux-gnu.tar.gz
     ```
 1. Test the binary with `./lighthouse --version` (it should print the version).
 1. (Optional) Move the `lighthouse` binary to a location in your `PATH`, so the `lighthouse` command can be called from anywhere.
-For example, to copy `lighthouse` from the current directory to `usr/bin`, run `cp lighthouse /usr/bin`.
+For example, to copy `lighthouse` from the current directory to `usr/bin`, run `sudo cp lighthouse /usr/bin`.